Text Adam Now Text Me

 • With the availability of information online, I frequently see that buyers have more knowledge of a specific area and property value than the buyer agent does.

 So, to summarize a short answer having turned long….
-Yes, you should have a buyer agent.
+Yes, you should have a buyer agent!
 But no, it is not one-size-fits-all.
-You need to do thorough diligence before hiring someone and, with the new real estate rules, being contracted to work with them.
-A good buyer agent can save you tens if not hundreds of thousand of dollars, while the opposite rings true for a growing portion of the industry.
+You need to complete thorough diligence before hiring/trusting someone to best represent you.
+A good buyer agent can save you tens (and sometimes even hundreds of thousands) of dollars on purchase.

 Real Estate – Spring Forecast